zeroluck/docs/sources/admin-guide/deployment/ubuntu.md

 ## Install

-Download and install Gluu-Server by the following commands.
+Download and install Gluu Server by the following commands.
 Use the `.deb` installation to perform a base chroot installation with the following Gluu Server Base Ubuntu requirements.

-As an alternative, use our Gluu repository for Ubuntu Trusty:
+As an alternative, use our Gluu repository for Ubuntu Trusty (14.04):

 ```
 # echo "deb http://repo.gluu.org/ubuntu/ trusty main" > /etc/apt/sources.list.d/gluu-repo.list